johnwlambert/waymo_to_argoverse/README.md

 - `waymo_raw_data_to_argoverse.py`: Extract poses, images, and camera calibration from raw Waymo Open Dataset TFRecords.
 - `run_tracker.sh`: script to run [AB3DMOT-style tracker](https://github.com/johnwlambert/argoverse_cbgs_kf_tracker) on Argoverse-format detections, and write tracks to disk.
 - `create_submission_bin_file.py`: Given tracks in Argoverse format, convert them to Waymo submission format.

+### Converting Waymo Raw Data to Argoverse Format
+To convert the Waymo dataset to Argoverse format, you will need to run `python waymo_raw_data_to_argoverse.py --waymo-dir /path-to-waymo-data/ --argo-dir /path-to-write-argo-data/`.
+After running this script, you will also need to run `python argoverse/utils/make_track_label_folders.py /path-to-write-argo-data/` to create the `track_labels_amodal` folder.
+There is more information about that [here](https://github.com/argoai/argoverse-api#optional-remake-the-object-oriented-label-folders).

 ### Usage Instructions for Waymo Leaderboard